 - Learn some tips and tricks when buying an RV.

-- Discover the advantages and disadvantages of an RV living.
+- Discover the advantages and disadvantages of living in an RV.

 [01:00] The Lifestyle Shift

-- They started RV living on the first of January, 2019.
+- They started living in their RV on the first of January, 2019.

 - It’s a world that Tim was unfamiliar with.

 - The cool thing about this lifestyle is the shift in your way of thinking.